tobo-123/smart-home-pixel-display/README.md

 - ESP8266 microcontroller (D1 Mini with 16 pins)
 - micro USB cable
 - A free OpenWeatherMap account
-- Arduino program code and upload-tool from this repository
+- Firmware and upload-tool from this repository

 If you want to build the pixel display physically, you also need:
 - 8x8 Matrix with WS2812B LEDs (5V, size: 65 mm x 65 mm )